 I’m all about simple side dishes that pack a ton of flavor — and this easy coconut lime quinoa totally delivers!
-We’re talking virtually hands off cooking here…
+We’re talking virtually hands off cooking here, folks…

 Basically, it’s a riff on our favorite (and very popular) Coconut Milk Rice recipe, substituting quinoa for the basmati rice.
 Sounds good, hmm?